milanmiticdev/brisktask-fullstack-todo-app/README.md

 App is deployed on Render: https://brisktask-fullstack.onrender.com

-If the app is inactive for 15 minutes, Render will spin it down which can cause up to 30 seconds delay for the next request-response, so keep that in mind when you try to run the app.
+If the app is inactive for 15 minutes, Render will spin it down which can cause around 30 seconds delay for the next request-response, so keep that in mind when you try to run the app after being inactive.

-## Built with
+### Built with

 -   HTML
 -   CSS